Mayangabbin/veeva-assignment/README.md

 The Terraform code is organized into modules:

 *Networking module*- Creates a VPC and, for each of the two availability zones, creates:
-Public subnet
+Public subnet,
-Private subnet for the node group
+Private subnet for the node group,
-Private subnet for the database
+Private subnet for the database.

 *EKS module*- Creates an EKS cluster and node group, and installs the ALB Controller.